-These figures suggest a widespread and deeply-rooted lack of confidence amongst rank-and-file workers in the people running their organisations – and, in turn, they suggest organisational dysfunction on an endemic level.
+These figures suggest a widespread and deeply-rooted lack of confidence amongst rank-and-file workers in the people running their organizations – and, in turn, they suggest organizational dysfunction on an endemic level.

-Every organisation must put its people first, if only because it is the right thing to do.
-But it is now, finally, becoming clear that safe workplaces, happy people, and transparent organisations are also the best bet for business.
+Every organization must put its people first, if only because it is the right thing to do.
+But it is now, finally, becoming clear that safe workplaces, happy people, and transparent organizations are also the best bet for business.
 Investing in safety is both a moral imperative and the cornerstone of sustainable business.

 The hidden costs of misconduct

 The Trust Gap report comes at the crest of a wave of employee activism and social justice movements.
 Increasingly large swathes of the workforce are no longer willing to tolerate poor working conditions, and they are more and more invested in speaking up.